|

-My collaborative research draws upon methods from social sciences, including economics, as well as ecology.
-My goal as a problem-oriented researcher is to contribute to solutions to sustainability issues, particularly in the intermountain west and coastal contexts.
-I consider myself an ecological economist and conservation scientist.
+My collaborative research draws upon methods from social sciences, including economics, sociology and psychology.
+I am an ecological economist and conservation scientist.
+My goal as a problem-oriented researcher is to improve responses to sustainability issues, particularly in the Pacific Northwest and coastal contexts.

 What is the purpose of my research?INTEGRATE SOCIAL AND CULTURAL VALUES LINKED TO NATURE INTO DECISION MAKING